Alfred Ludlam: Career in New Zealand

 Alfred Ludlam, aged 30, arrived at Wellington on New Zealand's North Island on 12 December 1840 from Gravesend in England.
 He is listed as a "cabin passenger" aboard the 700-ton emigrant vessel London, which sailed under the auspices of the New Zealand Company.
 (The company had formed in London the previous year with the purpose of promoting the orderly colonisation of New Zealand by British settlers.)
 He prospered in his new homeland, proving an energetic, intelligent and highly capable settler who proceeded to play an active role in the Wellington region's civic and cultural life.
 He assisted the Lower Hutt militia during the New Zealand Wars, which pitted the British colonists against the indigenous Māori tribes.
 He served in the militia as Captain Ludlam from July 1860 onwards.

 In 1853 voters elected Ludlam and Edward Gibbon Wakefield (formerly one of the directors of the New Zealand Company) to represent the electorate of Hutt in New Zealand's first Parliament, which opened in Auckland on 24 May the following year.
 Ludlam would also be elected as a member of the second Parliament and the fourth Parliament, representing Hutt in 1853–55 (resigned 9 July), 1855–56 (resigned 16 August) and 1866–70 (retired).
 He resigned his seat before the conclusion of both the 1st and 2nd Parliaments.

 In addition, Ludlam was elected to represent the Hutt Valley on the Wellington Provincial Council in 1853–56 and again in 1866–70.
 His propensity for straight-talking inhibited his ability as a deft political operator but it did earn him the respect of his parliamentary colleagues and his constituents.
 He was nicknamed "Old Bricks" because of his solid, reliable character and stern appearance.
 Taller than average in height, he sported mutton-chop whiskers and a monocle during his time in public life.

 During the 1850s and 1860s, Ludlam's political and social activities brought him into occasional contact with the uncle of his wife—the English-born baronet and former Barbados sugar planter Sir Samuel Osborne-Gibbes.
-Sir Samuel (1803–1874) was a prominent Freemason and a landed proprietor at Whangarei, in the far north of New Zealand's North Island.
+Sir Samuel (1803–1874) was a prominent Freemason and a landed proprietor at Whangārei, in the far north of New Zealand's North Island.
 He was a Legislative Councillor from 1855 to 1863, impressing Ludlam with the strength of his belief in noblesse oblige community service and his advocacy of high ethical standards.